 What is ministry?
-Ministry is any time your use the abilities God has given you to help someone else in Jesus’ name.
+Ministry is any time you use the abilities God has given you to help someone else in Jesus’ name.
 The Bible teaches that God uniquely wired you in a certain way for a purpose.
-God gave you your abilities — not for your benefit but to bless other people.
+God gave you your abilities — not for your benefit, but to bless other people.

 Number 5: Made for a Mission